Village Radar Speed Sign

 Located around 20 metres in from the village border, this monitors the long straight incoming from the Ropley Roundabout.

-This end of the village is a very different picture (fig.13): the amount of traffic that is within the speed limit is very low, even 20 metres in from the 30mph border - only 35%. those going at up to 35mph is 22%.
-The big change is also in the higher speeds accounting for 43% of traffic - worryingly with 10% at very high speeds (over 1600 vehicles in one week).
+This end of the village is a very different picture (fig.8): the amount of traffic that is within the speed limit is very low, even 20 metres in from the 30mph border - only 35%.
+Those going at up to 35mph is 22%.
+The big change is also in the higher speeds accounting for 43% of traffic - worryingly with 10% at very high speeds (which amounts to over 1600 vehicles in one week).
 If this traffic is slowing down, much of it will not go down to 30pmh until half of the village distance.
 Over 65% of traffic is breaking the speed limit.

-The use of the SLR only affects the side of the road that it is pointing at.
+The use of the SID only affects the side of the road that it is pointing at.
 For this side, the device has had a significant impact on driving behaviours:

 The device has influencing/encouraging an approximate further 20% of drivers who naturally drive above the speed limit to slow down to within it.